OSLO-Team/zenith-browser/README.md

 Copyright © **OSLO Team**.
 All Rights Reserved.

-This repository is **source-available** for viewing, inspection, and development transparency purposes.
+This repository is **source-available** for viewing, inspection, development transparency, personal experimentation, and local development purposes.

-The source code may be viewed and forked for inspection and review.
-Modification, redistribution, commercial use, or reuse of the project or its components is prohibited without explicit permission.
+You may:

+* ✔ View the source code
+* ✔ Fork the repository
+* ✔ Modify the source code for personal use and experimentation
+* ✔ Build and run the project locally

+You may **NOT**:

+* ✖ Redistribute modified or unmodified versions
+* ✖ Publish forks as alternative releases
+* ✖ Reuse code, assets, or components in other projects
+* ✖ Use the software commercially

+without explicit written permission from **OSLO Team**.

 See the `LICENSE` file for full licensing terms.